waynecarter/simple-intelligence/service/graphql/README.md

 # GraphQL Integration

-Access our intelligence services via GraphQL for real-time insights and data processing.
+Access our intelligence services using GraphQL for real-time insights and data processing.
 The GraphQL endpoint is `/graphql`.

 [See All Intelligence Services](../README.md)